turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 1. memoryless, all events are independent
 2. average time between events is known and constant
-3. events cannot occure simultelesnly ( tine interval between events as Bernully trial (event happen or not))
+3. events cannot occure simultelesnly ( tiny interval between events as Bernully trial (event happen or not))

 Poisson dist can be used as approx of binomial distribution, if n is sufficiently large and p is sufficiently small